zeisalone/PythonGames/README.md

 # PythonGames

 Random and fairly simple games in Python.

-So far only Connect4.
+-> Connect4
+-> TicTacToe